ESIPFed/gsoc/STUDENT-contribution-guide.md

 think that an interested and motivated student who is willing to learn is more valuable than anything else.
 The range of available projects should suit people with different backgrounds.
-At the same time if you have experience using your project of choice or one of it's dependencies (e.g. language) make sure to let us know about that as well.
+At the same time if you have experience using your project of choice or one of its dependencies (e.g. language) make sure to let us know about that as well.
 [FLOSS manual](http://write.flossmanuals.net/gsocstudentguide/am-i-good-enough/)